GP15/GP2015/README.md

 Note the id of the admin.
 If the id of admin that contains your email is 1, run:

     Admin.find(1).update!(password: "yournewpassword")

 For Heroku server, run Heroku's rails console and repeat the above commands:

     heroku run rails console
     Admin.all
     Admin.find(1).update!(password: "yournewpassword")

+- Add city, gender to klass
+- Add city, gender to schedule
+- Add zipcode to city
+- Zipcode can be activate